BWET Project STEM: Schoolyard Thermal Evaluation & Mitigation

 Project Duration: September 2014 – June 2016

-Summary: The Center for Coastal and Watershed Studies (CCWS), Hood College Frederick, MD was generously awarded funding for Project BOOST, a Service Learning Grant from the State Farm Youth Advisory Board.
+Summary: The Center for Coastal and Watershed Studies (CCWS), Hood College Frederick, MD, was generously awarded funding for Project BOOST, a Service Learning Grant from the State Farm Youth Advisory Board.
 CCWS is very excited to begin working on Project BOOST: Brookie Science & Technology.
-CCWS in partnership with Frederick High School, Earth and Space Science Lab, and Hood College faculty, staff and students from the Environmental Sciences and Computer Sciences, will monitor and restore habitat vital to the native charr species in Maryland, the Eastern Brook Trout.
+CCWS in partnership with Frederick High School, Earth and Space Science Lab, and Hood College faculty, staff and students from the environmental sciences and computer sciences programs will monitor and restore habitat vital to the native char species in Maryland, the Eastern Brook Trout.